kovidgoyal/kitty/docs/faq.rst

 Keys such as arrow keys, backspace, delete, home/end, etc. do not work when using su or sudo?
 -------------------------------------------------------------------------------------------------

-Make sure the TERM environment variable, is ``xterm-kitty``.
-And either the TERMINFO environment variable points to a directory containing :file:`x/xterm-kitty` or that file is under :file:`~/.terminfo/x/`.
+Make sure the :envvar:`TERM` environment variable, is ``xterm-kitty``.
+And either the :envvar:`TERMINFO` environment variable points to a directory containing :file:`x/xterm-kitty` or that file is under :file:`~/.terminfo/x/`.

 For macOS, you may also need to put that file under :file:`~/.terminfo/78/`::